 F-1 students are eligible for on-campus employment which is limited to no more than 20 hours per week while classes are in session and full-time (more than 20 hours/week) ONLY during official school breaks (winter break, spring break, summer vacation).
+Please note that Vanderbilt policy limits all hourly paid student positions to an average of 19 hours a week.

 There are a few resources for Vanderbilt students to find on-campus employment.